-I grew up in Florida and graduated from FSDB in 1987 and from St. Petersburg Junior College in 1992.
-I played for SEAAD about 5 years I moved to WA State in 1993 and played for NWAAD/NWADB for 8 years.
-I was chairperson for NWADB Seattle hosts twice in 2009 and 2014.
-I always love to involved and social with all deaf community.
-I also am President for Greater Seattle Club of the Deaf.
+Scott grew up in Florida and graduated from FSDB in 1987 and from St. Petersburg Junior College in 1992.
+He played for SEAAD for about 5 years before moving to Washington State in 1993.
+While living there, he played for NWAAD/NWADB for 8 years.
+Scott was the chairperson for NWADB twice and hosted the tournaments in Seattle in 2009 and 2014.
+Scott always love to be involved and socialize with the deaf community.

 Secretary / Treasurer

 Craig Radford grew up in a small town in Eastern Idaho, where he spent his days feeding cows, moving pipe, working in the potato fields, and shaping a mindset for hard work and personal accountability.
 He has had to overcome a host of obstacles in life on his way through college at Utah State University receiving his MBA.
 Craig has chaired two successful 2006 and 2010 NWADB tournaments, also chaired 2011’s Western States Basketball Tournament in SLC, Utah with 8 schools participating.
 He has volunteered his time for over 10 years with Utah Athletic Club of the Deaf where he was part of helping them to secure funds at over $20,000.00.
 He has served in various positions such as President, Vice President, and Athletic Director.
 He has also coached basketball for over 12 years.
 During his high school years, he played in the International Sport Exchange Olympics in China winning the gold.